emrearikann/emrearikann/README.md

 I am a computer engineering graduate.
 Since the beginning of the pandemic, I have developed myself in the field of web development and web security.
 I have a personality that loves research and I am curious.
 Although I specialize in front-end, I also have enough backend and cyber security knowledge to survive.
 I am one of the co-founders of DNG Technology.
 I am also in the management team of a team dealing with cyber security and software development.

-📍 Software Developer at DNG Technology<br>🔭 I’m currently working on Javascript and JS technologies.<br>👯 I’m a team player and I'm a puzzle solver.<br>🌱 I’m currently working with ReactJS.<br>⚡ All my projects are developed with love and caffeine.
+📍 Cyber Security Specialist at DNG Technology<br>🔭 I’m currently working on Javascript and JS technologies.<br>👯 I’m a team player and I'm a puzzle solver.<br>🌱 I’m currently working with ReactJS.<br>⚡ All my projects are developed with love and caffeine.

 ## 🌐 Socials: